pognetwork/specification/specification/protocol/transactions/blocks.md

 # ID Encoding

 Block and Transaction IDs should always be encoded as bytes when used over the wire.
-When presented on user-facing interfaces, like for adresses z-base-32 should be used.
+When presented on user-facing interfaces, like for addresses z-base-32 should be used.
 However, in addition to this they should be prefixed with `blk-`/`txn-` (there prefixes should be optional for e.g searches but be displayed by default).
 Example: `blk-t518zdq98f6yah4c18zgyirkyouz5zq4wzaj8gw3wuej897hs5jo` (56 chars)